akonisanchez/akonisanchez/README.md

 ## Hi there, I'm AJ! 👋

 🌱 **Impact-Driven Professional | Aspiring Developer**
 With a background in ESG and impact investing advisory, I’ve honed my skills in aligning businesses with sustainability goals and creating meaningful change.
-My journey has taken me through the world of software investing, and now, as a Customer Success Account Director, I thrive at the intersection of technology and people.
+My journey has taken me through the world of software investing, and now, as an Account Director of Customer Success, I thrive at the intersection of technology and people.

 💻 **New Horizons in Tech**
 I’m diving into the world of programming, building projects with Python, Flask, HTML, and CSS.
 I’m passionate about using tech to streamline processes, solve complex problems, and create tools that make a difference.